Measure for Measure

 Here, Claudio compares his sexual appetite to a kind of gluttony and suggests that having sex is like drinking rat poison – both lead to death.
 This is pretty disturbing, don't you think?

-Thus, what with the war, what with the sweat, what
+Thus, what with the war, what with the sweat, whatwith the gallows and what with poverty, I amcustom-shrunk.
+(1.2.4)

 We've seen how some of the main characters view sexuality as something sinful and corrupting.
 Yet, minor characters like Mistress Overdone don't view sex in quite the same way.
 For Mistress Overdone and others, sex is big business (when paying customers aren't in jail or victims of the bubonic plague, that is).